Where to find a ressourcerie in France? The ultimate guide to solidarity reuse

 • Household appliances: coffee machines, vacuum cleaners, lamps

-• Games and toys: puzzles, cuddly toys, board games
+• Games and toys: puzzles, soft toys, board games

 • Textiles: clothes, curtains, tablecloths